 Max- Max is a small species of falcon called a merlin (Falco columbarius columbarius).
 Merlins are one of a very few raptor species which are sexually color dimorphic- you can tell females and males apart by their color!
 We know Max is a male because of the slate blue-gray on his wings that male merlins are known for.
 Originally from Anchorage, Alaska, Max has lived at the ABEF since 2012.
 His coloration indicates that he is a taiga subspecies of merlin.
 When he’s not educating guests, Max enjoys ripping apart mice, flapping his wings and sitting high on his “falcon walk”.
 His favorite foods include quail and mice- you can help us provide these for him by sponsoring Max.

-Max’s sponsors are: Caroline Greenwood, the St Laurent family, and Robert Turnbull
+Max’s sponsors are: Caroline Greenwood, the St Laurent family, Robert Turnbull, and Ed Lynds

 Identification: Merlins (Falco columbarius) are a small falcon found across the globe.
 Males are only slightly larger than the American kestrel and females are noticeably larger.
 Merlins have shorter, more squared tails than other falcons and relatively shorter, more broad wings.
 There are three subspecies of merlin across North America, two of which are found in Alaska, the taiga merlin (F.c. columbarius) and the black merlin (F.c. suckleyi).
 Merlins are one of a handful of species of raptors who have different plumage between sexes.
 The taiga male merlin is slate blue-gray above with reddish tan streakings beneath and a pale throat.
 Females and juveniles are dark brown on top with dark brown heavy streaking underneath.
 Black merlins are much more dark than the taiga subspecies.
 Adult males are blueish on top with dark gray-black flight feathers and a dark chest and wingpits mottled with cream colored spots.
 Like the males, adult females and juveniles have a dark head, however they are almost uniformly black on top with a dark abdomen, chest and wingpits that are mottled with a dark cream color.
 Both sexes of merlins have characteristic pale bands across their tail, though it is hardly noticeable in the black merlin.
 The taiga merlin has a distinct white tip on the tail.